DianaBaRo/student_data_bank/README.md

 * Sign up, log in or log out securely as a nursery staff or parent.
 * Nursery staff can create, read, update, and delete (CRUD) an activity.
 * Parents can read only the personal profile page of their children.
-* User inputs are validated for account and student creation.
+* User inputs are validated for account creation.

 Student Data Bank was built with [Sinatra](http://sinatrarb.com/), extended with [Rake](https://github.com/ruby/rake) for working with an SQL database using [ActiveRecord ORM](https://github.com/rails/rails/tree/master/activerecord).